windsome/windpress/README.md

 npm install  #(in china, when install scss-node, may face a timeout problem, you can use taobao mirror. see [cnpm](doc/tip_cnpm.md) ) npm start
 ```
-then, you can open browser, and visit http://localhost:3000
+then, you can open browser, and visit http://localhost:3000 。 For preview, you can visit <http://mp.qingshansi.cn/coin> using wechat browser.

 # usage2: build frontend code to /dist, run server code in /server
 same as original [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit).